feminism-chat/feminism-chat.github.io/index.md

 viii.
 Free speech will also be used in the defence of off-topic discussions, or comments that otherwise break the rules of ##feminism.
 To this the response of this chat room is: if all discussions can exist everywhere, what is the purpose of having several different chat rooms?

 ix.
 This chat room's aim towards this subject is to create a class-conscious speech.
 Readers will note that speech has a class character, and that socialist feminists are against bourgeois speech.
 The aim of this space is to create an environment that promotes continuous discussion that accretes theory and knowledge.

-x.
-Those who want to engage in bourgeois speech will not be able to do so in ##feminism, but they have many other spaces to choose from, and can create their own chat rooms.

 #### **With the exception of toxic/reactionary ideologies:
 Sexists, transphobes, fascists, consistent apologists for imperialism, racists, homophobes, ableists, and other bigots are not welcome.
 They shall be banned on sight.
 If a banned user wishes to rejoin the space, rehabilitation may require a private or public repudiation of the toxic ideology and a private apology to those affected and/or an in-channel apology.
 Ops may through constructive consensus expand the ideologies regarded as toxic; the list above is not exhaustive but serves as a guide.
 Reactionary and conservative ideologies that wish to eliminate the gains feminists have fought for or uphold oppressions we are currently combating are all considered toxic.